Kelzor/Introductory-ancient-DNA-practical/aDNA Data Analysis I/aDNA_Data_Analysis_I.md

 - The proportion of reads kept after trimming and merging is an important metric to consider when assessing sequencing read and run quality.
 Think of some reasons why.

-- Why is there only one sample per Fastqc report now?

-- How do trimmed/merged reads compare to unmodified reads?

-- Why are "per base sequence" and "GC content" flagged?

-- Why is sequence length distribution flagged?

 ## Part 3: Alignment of quality filtered sequencing reads